 These marine molluscs eat and breathe by siphoning water over their gills, and filtering out the phytoplankton and oxygen.
-When cockles accidentally filter our body-snatching parasites, it effectively sentences them to death.
+When an unsuspecting cockle filters our body-snatching parasite, it effectively sentences him to death.

-Curtuteria instinctively makes his way deep into the cockle's muscular tissue, where he can control the mollusc's movements.
+Curtuteria instinctively makes his way deep into the cockle's muscular tissue.
+We'll see why in a moment.

-But this is yet more risky business for Curt; cockle flesh tastes delicious.
-At least, according to the Spotty fish, who's always on the lookout for a tasty bit of protruding cockle.
+But this is more risky business for Curt: cockle flesh tastes delicious according to the Spotty fish, who's always on the lookout for a tasty bit of protruding meat.

-Curt must take care to hide deep within the cockle's tissues or die a virgin and fail to pass on his frankly ridiculous genes.
+Curt must hide deep within the cockle's tissues or die a virgin and fail to pass on his ridiculous genes.

-When the Spotty fish moves on, Curt can resume his plan to convince the cockle to die in a more appropriate manner.
+Once the Spotty fish moves on, Curt can convince the cockle to die in a more appropriate manner.

 How?
 Cockles move in two ways.
-Underwater, they're generally carried by tides and ocean currents.
-And on land, they extend their muscular bodies out of their shells to burrow into the sand.
+Underwater, they're carried by tides and ocean currents.
+And on land, they extend their muscular body out of their shell to burrow into the sand.

-When the cockle becomes beached at low tide, it can no longer dig itself underground to evade predation.
-It just lies there pitifully on the mudflats.
+At low tide, the cockle is beached.
+It can no longer dig itself underground to evade predation, and just lies there pitifully on the mudflats.

 What's Curt thinking?
 Rule number one in Parasitism for Dummies is don't kill your host—isn't it?

-Actually, if you're done with your present host, killing it is a very convenient way of finding your next host—by driving it into the chops of a predator.
+Actually, if you're done with your present host, killing it is a very convenient way of finding your next host.
+The best way to do this is to drive it into the chops of a predator.

 Part III: Cross-Fertilisation and Egg Laying

-The dragon is of course Curt's primary host—an oystercatcher bird.
-It finds the stranded cockle lying helplessly on the mudflats and feasts on the infected flesh.
+The dragon is in fact Curt's primary host—an oystercatcher bird.
+It finds the stranded cockle lying on the mudflats and feasts on the infected flesh.

-Inside in the bird's gut, Curtuteria australis matures and reproduces sexually.
-Ideally, he achieves cross-fertilisation by teaming up with another hermaphrodite flatworm to exchange sperm and fertilise each other's eggs.
+Inside in the bird's gut, Curtuteria matures and reproduces sexually.
+Ideally, he achieves cross-fertilisation by teaming up with another hermaphrodite flatworm.
+This sees them both exchange sperm and fertilise each others' eggs.

-Curt then lays a fresh batch of eggs inside the bird, so the whole cycle can begin anew.
+Soon Curt lays a fresh batch of eggs inside the bird, and the whole horrible cycle begins afresh.